vans200410/vans200410/README.md

 - 👋 Hi, I’m @vans200410,a freshman
 - 👀 I’m interested in drawing and photography
 - 🌱 I’m currently learning visual studio
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on balabalbal
 - 📫 you can contact me by email:balabalbal

 <!---